 Engage Families

 Schools need to actively partner with students’ families to reinforce positive digital citizenship at home.
-This can be achieved through family newsletters, take-home resources, workshops, and trainings to educate parents on relevant issues like limiting screen time, addressing cyberbullying, fostering kind online communities, and more.
+This can be achieved through family newsletters, take-home resources, workshops, and trainings to educate parents on relevant issues like limiting screen time, addressing cyberbullying, fostering kind online communities, guiding children to be upstander, and more.

 Be Interactive